delawaremathguy/ShoppingList15/README.md

 ### App Architecture

 Unfortunately, what has always bothered me about the current state of SwiftUI view code that I see that uses @FetchRequest is that such a view often needs to understand that the data it processes come from Core Data.
-The view must also may need to know some of the gritty details of Core Data (e.g. @FetchRequests needed to know about sortDescriptors and keyPaths) and possibly know when to either nil-coalesce or at least test for nil values.
+The view must also may need to know some of the gritty details of Core Data (e.g. @FetchRequests need to know about sortDescriptors and keyPaths) and possibly know when to either nil-coalesce or at least test for nil values.

 The design in this app now lives somewhere between MVVM and a basic, @FetchRequest-driven SwiftUI app structure.
 My goal in reaching the current code structure was that all SwiftUI views should follow **these three rules**: